semaki2000/PyTeRor/README.md

 TODO:
-1. Pre-existing decorators, non-pytest.
-    If all clones have the same decorator, no problem Otherwise, split off clones with the same decorator into new clone class.

-2. flag for overwriting/making new file
+1. flag for overwriting/making new file

-3. requirements.txt
+2. requirements.txt

-4. Perhaps create new mark for every test being parametrized?
+3. Perhaps create new mark for every test being parametrized?
 This could imitate functionality of 'pytest -k test_name' It would instead be 'pytest -m test_name:
 ```python